kishuni/speedfuns/undertale/pacifist.md

 ### Undyne
 - Hit `Challenge` as it makes the spears go faster.
 - `Flee` ASAP.
-- During the final phase, you may want to use `Check` instead of `Challenge` so that you don't die like a bitch.
 - During the final phase, you want to finish off at `1 HP` by getting hit by three arrows and a spear at the end.
 This makes MTT's quiz go faster.

 Be sure to water your Undyne!